tenbosch/knmp_config/README.md

 - [x] Put config code in github - placed in private repository [tenbosch/knmp_config](https://github.com/tenbosch/knmp_config)

 ## Steps to re-create the application
-**Assumptions**:
-  - Kubernetes is already installed
+- Deploye Kubernetes via kubeadm
+- Download all yaml files into a single directory
+- change create_app.sh and destroy.sh to executable ```chmod a+x create_app.sh destroy_app.sh```
+- Install nfs-common on ALL of the kubernetes nodes
-  - You have an NFS server ready to store the PHP scripts and the MySQL database and the folders have already been exported.
-Update mysql-pv.yaml and php_pv.yaml with the NFS server IP and export names
+- NFS server - See mysql-pv.yaml and php_pv.yaml for details around NFS server IP and exports
-2. These steps assume that a successful deployment of kubernetes is up and running already.
-The storage for the deployments comes from an NFS server, so in order for that to work 'nfs-common' need to be installed on all of the nodes.
-To do this, ssh into each node and run ```sud apt update | sudo apt install nfs-common -y```.
+  - Copy PHP code to NFS server
+  - Creation of MySQL database can only happen once the MySQL pod is running
+-

 ## Database Details
 - DB Name: knmp